codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

 Once the initial mapping is complete, you need to validate account mappings periodically because customers may continue changing their list of accounts after they have set up your integration.

 We recommend validating the mapping prior to performing any create or update operation.
-Use the [Dataset data changed](/using-the-api/webhooks/core-rules-types#dataset-data-changed) webhook to listen for changes in the underlying data for the `chartOfAccounts` data type.
+Use the [Dataset data changed](/using-the-api/webhooks/core-rules-types#dataset-data-changed) webhook you previously set up that informs you of changes in the `chartOfAccounts` data type.

 If new accounts are present that have not been mapped yet, notify your customer and guide them back to the mapping page.

-## User interaction for Xero

-THIS XERO THING - IT S NOT REALLY FOR ACCOUNT MAPPING, SHOULD THIS BE IN THE XERO INTEGRATION STUFF INSTEAD?

-If you provide your SMB customers with an application, we recommend you implement a setup page that allows them to connect their accounting software and manage integration settings without any assistance from your support or onboarding teams.

-Consider including the following features:

-- Ensure that the name of their connected business displayed in your application matches the name in the accounting software.
-- Include a button that allows them to disconnect the app from the integration.
-- If the customer disconnects the app, alert them about it and provide an opportunity to reconnect.
-- When off-boarding customers from your product, ensure you disconnect from their accounting software and don't access their data anymore.
-- Inform users of any errors through error logs, messages or alerts.

-You can also review [Xero's own advice](https://developer.xero.com/documentation/guides/how-to-guides/integration-best-practices/) and best practices.